aokolnychyi/data-structures-min/README.md

 See examples in ``com.aokolnychyi.ds.heap.ScalaMutableMaxHeapExamples``.

+## Tree

+- A tree can be defined as a collection of nodes (starting at a root node), where each node is a data structure consisting of a value, together with a list of references to nodes (the "children"), with the constraints that no reference is duplicated, and none points to the root ([source](https://en.wikipedia.org/wiki/Tree_(data_structure))).
+- A tree in which each node has up to two children is called a binary tree.
+A node is called a “leaf” node if it has no children.
+- A Binary Search Tree (BST) is a binary tree in which every node fits a specific ordering property.
+Note that this must hold for all descendants not for just direct children.
+- A tree is “balanced enough” when its height is close to O(log n).
+- Basic operations on BSTs take time proportional to the height of the tree.
+For a complete binary search tree, such operations will take O(log n) time.
+If the tree is a linear chain of elements, the time will be O(n).
+- There are two types of tree traversals (same as for graphs): BFS and DFS.
+DFS, in turn, can be one of three subtypes: in-order (left, root, right), post-order (left, right, root), pre-order (root, left, right).
+- A tree is just a restricted form of a graph.
+Trees have direction (parent / child relationships) and don't contain cycles.
+They are similar to Directed Acyclic Graphs (or DAGs).
+So trees are DAGs with the restriction that a child can only have one parent ([source](https://stackoverflow.com/a/7707983/4108401)).
+- Operations on a BST are fast if the height of the search tree is small.
+If its height is large, however, the set operations may run no faster than with a linked list.
+Red-black trees are one of many search-tree schemes that are “balanced” in order to guarantee that basic dynamic-set operations take O(log n) time in the worst case ([source](https://gateoverflow.in/113819/ugcnet-dec2016-iii-33)).
+- Red-Black Trees are approximately balanced (the same number of black nodes).
+- An AVL Tree is another common way to implement tree balancing.
+An AVL Tree node stores the height of the subtrees rooted at this node.
+Then, for any node, we can check if the height is balanced.
+The balancing is done with the help of rotations (just like with Red-Black Trees).
+- Both AVL and Red-Black Trees support insertion, deletion, and look-up in guaranteed O(log n) time.
+However, AVL Trees provide a bit faster look-ups.
+Red-Black Trees are better for write-heavy environments.
+AVL rotations are harder to implement.

+### Trees in Java

+#### Notes

+- Java's ``TreeMap`` and ``TreeSet`` are built on Red-Black Trees.

+#### Implementation

+This repo contains a very generic binary tree implementation in ``com.aokolnychyi.ds.tree.TreeNode``.
+In addition, there is ``com.aokolnychyi.ds.tree.ComparableTreeNode``, which can be used to build trees, where nodes are mutually comparable.
+The latter also features a method called ``isBST()`` to check if a given binary tree is also a binary search tree.

+A binary search tree implementation is available in ``com.aokolnychyi.ds.tree.bst.BinarySearchTree``.
+It supports the following features:

+- Build a BST from a sorted array (``BinarySearchTree#fromSortedArray``)
+- Compute the min height of a tree (``BinarySearchTree#getMinDepth``)
+- Compute the min height of a tree (``BinarySearchTree#getMinDepth2``)
+- Return elements by level using DFS (``BinarySearchTree#getElementsByLevel1``)
+- Return elements by level using BFS (``BinarySearchTree#getElementsByLevel2``)
+- Get the left view of a tree using DFS (``BinarySearchTree#getLeftView1``)
+- Get the left view of a tree using BFS (``BinarySearchTree#getLeftView2``)
+- Check if a tree is balanced (``BinarySearchTree#isBalanced1``)
+- Check if a tree is balanced (``BinarySearchTree#isBalanced2``)
+- Get the deepest node (``BinarySearchTree#getDeepestNode``)
+- Print a tree using DFS (``BinarySearchTree#performBreadthFirstWalk``)
+- Perform the in-order traversal using recursion (``BinarySearchTree#walkInOrderRecursively``)
+- Perform the in-order traversal without recursion (``BinarySearchTree#performIterativeInOrderTraversal``)
+- Perform the pre-order traversal using recursion (``BinarySearchTree#performPreOrderTraversal``)
+- Perform the pre-order traversal without recursion (``BinarySearchTree#performIterativePreOrderTraversal``)
+- Perform the post-order traversal using recursion (``BinarySearchTree#performPostOrderTraversal``)
+- Perform the post-order traversal without recursion (``BinarySearchTree#performIterativePostOrderTraversal``)
+- Search for an element recursively (``BinarySearchTree#searchRecursively``)
+- Search for an element iteratively (``BinarySearchTree#searchIteratively``)
+- Find minimum (``BinarySearchTree#findMinimum``)
+- Find maximum (``BinarySearchTree#findMaximum``)
+- Find the successor of a node (``BinarySearchTree#findSuccessor``)
+- Find the predecessor of a node (``BinarySearchTree#findPredecessor``)
+- Check if it is a valid BST (``BinarySearchTree#isBST``)
+- Find the least common ancestor (``BinarySearchTree#findLeastCommonAncestor1``)
+- Insert an element (``BinarySearchTree#insert``)
+- Remove an element (``BinarySearchTree#remove``)

+See examples in the corresponding packages.

 ## Vectors

 - Bitmapped Vector Trie is a combination of associative and sequential data type since it preserves